akielaries/akielaries.github.io/_pages/about.md

 ---

 I am a Flight Software Engineer at Planet Labs working on payload firmware and hardware for electro-optical and hyperspectral satellites.
 I obtained my Bachelor's degree in Computer Science from
-Northern Arizona University in 2023.
-Since, I have been doing post-graduate courseworkse in Electrical Engineering at the University of Colorado Boulder mostly in Computer Engineering and power electronics.
+Northern Arizona University in 2023 and did a some post-graduate coursework in Electrical Engineering at the University of Colorado Boulder.

-I have interest, experience, coursework, and open-source contributions in various areas such as low-voltage electronics, embedded & distributed systems, MCUs, circuit design, wireless sensor networks, network simulation & containerization, FPGA design, compilers & code generation, computational mathematics, high performance & scientific computing and much more.
+I have interest, experience, coursework, and open-source contributions in various areas such as low-voltage electronics, embedded & distributed systems, MCUs, circuit design, wireless sensor networks, network simulation & containerization, FPGA design, computational mathematics, and much more.
 I often spend my free time working on some projects related to the above.